Need to report misconduct or abuse? Report to Kooyora online ->, by calling 1800 135 246, or by mailing enquiries@kooyoora.org.au.

 • Stalking

-• Grooming (including online grooming of children, see document below)
+• Grooming (including online grooming of children, see Understanding Grooming attached below)

 • Access, use or dissemination of online child abuse material